Home school learning at the Gardens

 Secondary

-• Students will observe features of some Australian plants are adaptations for survival in their environment.
+• Learn how features of some Australian plants are adaptations for survival in their environment.

 Price: $30 per student.
 Supervising adults free